TristanK27/Trackmania/README.md

 //TODO: Illustrate scenarios when you actually want to rotate
 //TODO: Airbraking exceptions like ice, wet tires?,..
 //TODO: Add gifs for every ![]
+//TODO: Add a part that describes what the user should do when entering or exiting each surface.
+(Especially for ice) maybe in the general section?